Burundi Pet Passport & Import Regulations

 Burundi does not quarantine cats and dogs that meet the following requirements.
 All requirements also apply to service and emotional support animals.

-Burundi does not require that your pet be identified with a pet microchip, but it is recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.
+Burundi does not require that your pet be identified with a pet microchip, but it is strongly recommended to microchip your pet when traveling internationally as it is the best form of pet identification available today.

 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

-Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering the country.
+Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering Burundi.
+Multi-year rabies vaccines are not recognized.

 An import permit is not required when entering Burundi with a personal pet.

-A ticks and tapeworm treatment is not required prior to entering Burundi but is recommended due to limited availability of these products in the country.
+A parasite treatment is not required prior to entering Burundi but is recommended due to limited availability of these products in the country.
+All pets traveling internationally should be inspected for external parasites and protected against tapeworm.

 Entering Burundi by Air